MakeSchool-Tutorials/Node-Reddit-Clone/P05-Comment-On-Post/content.md

 # Displaying Comments

-Now that we have the comments associate we can see them in the parent `post` object.
+Now that we have the comments associated, we can see them in the parent `post` object.
 > [action]
 > Let's add them to the `posts-show` template below the new comment form.
 >